wattyven/wattyven/README.md

 <p align="center">

-i like video games, books, and manga. my background is in molecular biology (university of toronto, 2014-2019), but i'm branching out now and focusing more on cs (currently @ sfu), and specifically big data/data science, which i've had a deep interest in since childhood.
+i like video games, hololive, books, and manga. my background is in molecular biology (university of toronto, 2014-2019), but i'm branching out now and focusing more on cs (currently @ sfu), and specifically big data/data science, which i've had a deep interest in since childhood.

 i don't have too much on here at the moment, so there shouldn't be any need, but if you need to reach out, please do so on the bird app (for now) which i have linked in my sidebar.

 </p>